 Should we even try to predict what is tested?
 I am not in the prediction business.
 I teach a logical subject governed by evidence.
 What I am going to present are chapters with the highest probability to be tested.

 But first, let me share a personal anecdote.
 When I was studying ‘O’ Level History, I tried to predict as well.
 The syllabus at that time included Malayan history, and one of the questions was always on the tin or rubber industry.

 For many years, the two industries alternated being tested.
 Based on that pattern, I only studied the industry that would come out.
 Unfortunately, Cambridge decided to break the pattern.
 As a result, I was only able to answer four essay questions out of the five.
 It was a nightmare.

 You have been warned.
-I will discuss which topics likely to be tested for 2020 History Elective.
+I will discuss which topics likely to be tested for the 2020 History Elective paper.
 However, my advice is to study broadly and deeply.

 2020 History Elective